The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Discussion and Future Work

 First, there is an opportunity to develop a theoretical framework for understanding when TOM will work best.
 It is straightforward to extend universal approximation results from approximation of single functions \citep{Cybenko:1989, Lu:2017, Kidger:2020} to approximation of a set of functions each with any input and output dimensionality via Eq.~\ref{eq:lve}.
 It is also straightforward to extend convergence bounds for certain model classes, such as PAC bounds \citep{Bartlett:2002, Neyshabur:2017}, to TOM architectures implemented with these classes, if the ``true'' variable embeddings are fixed a priori, so they can simply be treated as features.
 However, a more intriguing direction involves understanding how the true locations of variables affects TOM's ability to learn and exploit them, i.e., what are desirable theoretical properties of the space of variables?

 Second, in this paper, TOM was evaluated only in the case when the data for all tasks is always available, and the model is trained simultaneously across all tasks.
 However, it would also be natural to apply TOM in a meta-learning regime \citep{Finn:2017, Zintgraf:2019}, in which the model is trained explicitly to generalize to future tasks, and to lifelong learning \citep{Thrun:2012, Brunskill:2014, Abel:2018}, where the model must learn new tasks as they appear over time.
 Simply freezing the learned parameters of TOM results in a parametric class of ML models with $C$ parameters per variable that can be applied to new tasks.
-However, in practice, it should be possible to improve by taking advantage of more sophisticated parameter adaptation and fine-tuning.
+However, in practice, it should be possible to improve upon this approach by taking advantage of more sophisticated fine-tuning and parameter adaptation.
+For example, in low-data settings, methods can be adapted from meta-learning approaches that modulate model weights in a single forward pass instead of performing supervised backpropagation \citep{Garnelo:2018, Vuorio:2019}.
+Interestingly, although they are designed to address issues quite different from those motivating TOM, the architectures of such approaches have a functional decomposition that is similar to that of TOM at a high level \citep[see e.g.\ Conditional Neural Processes, or CNPs;][]{Garnelo:2018}.
+In essence, replacing the VEs in Eq.~\ref{eq:lve} with input samples and the variables with output samples yields a function that generates a prediction model given a dataset.
+This analogy suggests that it should be possible to extend the benefits of CNPs to TOM, including rich uncertainty information.

 Third, to make the foundational case for TOM, this paper focused on the setting where VEs are a priori unknown, but when such knowledge is available, it could be useful to integrate with learned VEs.
 Such an approach could eliminate the cost of relearning VEs, and suggest how to take advantage of spatially-customized architectures.
 E.g., convolution or attention layers could be used instead of dense layers as architectural primitives, as in vision and language tasks.
 Such specialization could be instrumental in making TOM more broadly applicable and more powerful in practice.